 This is an important part of your application and should reflect who you are and your reasons for seeking admission to the Master of Social Work program.

-The essay and case study should not exceed five pages.
+The personal essay should be 4 pages and the case study should be 2 pages.

 Please address all of the following points/questions:

 - Please describe the development of your interest in the field of social work.
 Include your immediate and long-range career goals, however tentative.
 For applicants who are employed in the social work positions, include your reasons for seeking graduate education at this time.

 - Choose one of the following areas: family-focused practice, multiculturalism, mental health, child welfare, gerontology, substance abuse, public welfare, or corrections.
 What do you see as one of the most important ethical issues of our time within that field?
 In what ways has this issue been important historically?

 - Please speak to your experience working with individuals from different backgrounds than your own (e.g. religion, age, economic, race /ethnicity, persons with different abilities).

 - Please address any special academic considerations that should be taken into account in the review of your application and anything else you think we should know about you that would help us in making an admissions decision.